-Sure there are periods of flat or falling values, but the sceptics who like to warn investors away from real estate always get it wrong.
+And the sceptics who like to warn investors away from real estate always get it wrong.

 I have been investing in property for well over forty years now and during that time I have been warned about a property crash on numerous occasions, including;